Ruta Internacional n°7, near Puente del Inca, east of Las Cuevas, Mendoza Province.

 |2005||ruins closed due to the danger of collapse.|

-The most famous visitor of the bridge was probably Charles Darwin, who visited Puente del Inca,during his second journey across the High Andes.
+The most famous visitor of the bridge was probably Charles Darwin, who visited Puente del Inca during his second journey across the High Andes.
 He already realized the way it formed.
 He also found shallow water marine fossil mollusks intermingled with volcanic rocks.
 This led to new theories about mountain uplift, the subsidence of the marine bottom, the episodic lateral growth of the cordillera, and their association with earthquakes and volcanic activity.
 Although he was not impressed by the bridge, the influence of this location on the development of geology are of great importance.
+He made some drawings of the bridge with large stalactites.
+However, the engraving which was published in one edition of his book does not really resemble the original bridge.